SciCompKL/CoDiPack/documentation/TutorialB1_1.md

 ----------------

 Lambda function have been introduced in C++11 and have been extended in C++14.
-The restrictions on lambda functions in C++11 require a similar awarenes of the used vector and CoDiPack types in the wrapper implementation as with the function definition in tutorial [B1](@ref TutorialB1).
+The restrictions on lambda functions in C++11 require a similar awareness of the used vector and CoDiPack types in the wrapper implementation as with the function definition in tutorial [B1](@ref TutorialB1).
 The implementation and call would be:
 ~~~~{.cpp}
 using EH = codi::EvaluationHelper;